Cross Sectional Imaging Fellowships

 Fellow Educational and Research Activities

-At Johns Hopkins, there are many educational conferences available daily.
-In addition, a dedicated imaging fellow case conference is held every Tuesday evening from 5:15 - 6:15 PM.
-The conferences are given by the cross-sectional imaging attendings and include both didactic lectures and interesting cases.
+At Johns Hopkins, there are many educational and multidisciplanary conferences available daily.
+In addition, a dedicated imaging fellow case conference is held every Friday at noon.
+The conferences are given by radiology faculty and include both didactic lectures and interesting case conferences.

 There are no formal research requirements for clinical imaging fellows.
 However, there are many ongoing projects in the department and fellows are encouraged to participate, if interested.